SBCNY/Molecular-Biology-of-the-Cell/README.md

 <b>Optional: Specify experimental background genes</b><br>
    Experimental background genes are those genes that do have a chance to be identified via the experimental methods (e.g. only genes that are annotated to a reference genome can be identified via RNASeq).
 These genes can be specified within the array bg_genes.
-The final background genes is the intersection between all genes that our textmining algorithm identified in at least one abstract during the population of the ontology and the experimental background genes.
-If the experimental background genes array has the length 0, the script will used set the complete list of genes that were identified in at least one abstract as final background genes.
-All genes in the MBC Ontology and all experimental genes that are not part of the final background genes will be removed.
+The final background genes is the intersection between the MBCO background genes (i.e. all genes that our textmining algorithm identified in at least one abstract during the population of the ontology) and the experimental background genes.
+If the experimental background genes array has the length 0, the script will set the MBCO background genes as the final background genes.
+All MBCO genes and all experimental genes that are not part of the final background genes will be removed.
    <br>
 <b>Run the script</b><br>
    The script will generate a study specific results directory within the Results directory.
 The name of the directory will start with